alexellis/arkade/README.md

 The post-installation message shows you how to connect.
 And whenever you want to see those details again, just run `arkade info openfaas`.

-There's even more options you can chose with `arkade install openfaas --help` - the various flags you see map to settings from the helm chart README, that you'd usually have to look up and set via a `values.yaml` file.
+There are even more options you can choose with `arkade install openfaas --help` - the various flags you see map to settings from the helm chart README, that you'd usually have to look up and set via a `values.yaml` file.

 If there's something missing from the list of flags that you need, arkade also supports `--set` for any arkade app that uses helm.
 Note that not every app uses helm.